adixime/open-data-app/README.md

 ## Quick Start
  kml file from-http://ottawa.ca/online_services/opendata/info/community_gardens_en.html.

  Include `general.css`, `open-data-app.js`, in your HTML file.
-Also create a table with the name and location of the community garden and code the sql query in the HTML file.
+Create a table with the name and location of the community garden and input the sql query in the HTML file using php code.

  Github link: <https://github.com/adixime/open-data-app->